micoli75/MAVEN_WAR_HELLO_WORLD/README.md

 ## Spring Boot Deployment

-This module contains articles about deployment of a Spring Boot Appication
+This module contains articles about deployment of a Spring Boot Application

 ### Relevant Articles:
  - [Deploy a Spring Boot WAR into a Tomcat Server](https://www.baeldung.com/spring-boot-war-tomcat-deploy)